The T-80 turned out to be a complete disaster. T-80 turned out to be a complete disaster. Fuel tank capacity is 80 tons.

 Protection

 Strengthening the protection of the T-80B was carried out through the use of rolled armor of increased hardness of the BTK-1 type for the frontal and side parts of the hull.
-The frontal part of the hull had an optimal ratio of three-barrier armor thicknesses similar to that proposed for the T-72A.
+The frontal part of the hull had an optimal thickness ratio of three-barrier armor similar to that proposed for the T-72A.

 Mobility characteristics